ufal/npfl114/tasks/cags_segmentation.md

 The goal of this assignment is to use pretrained EfficientNet-B0 model to achieve best image segmentation IoU score on the CAGS dataset.
+The dataset and the EfficientNet-B0 is described in the `cags_classification` assignment.